 Formation of hybrids and quantification of segregation variance & fitness

 After the adaptation phase of simulations had ended, derived populations ‘met’ in secondary contact and produced hybrids.
 We randomly chose a haploid individual from each of the two allopatric populations to form a diploid (F1) that produced a recombinant haploid hybrid through meiosis with free recombination among loci.
 If an allele was shared by both parents—which is possible only if it originated from the ancestral standing variation because mutations are unique and thus cannot arise de novo in both allopatric populations—then the allele was present in the hybrid.
-Alleles present in only one parent—all alleles arising from new mutation during adaptation in allopatry and alternative alleles fixed from the standing variation—were inherited by the hybrid offspring with probability 0.5.
+Alleles present in only one parent—all alleles arising from new mutation during adaptation in allopatry and alternative alleles fixed from the standing variation—were inherited by the hybrid offspring with probability 0.5 (i.e., fair Mendelian segregation).
 This was repeated 100 times to create 100 hybrids for each pair of parental populations.